AxxellB/blackdeep-task/registration-form/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run server`

+Starts the mock backend server.
+Make sure you run it in a different terminal than the one running `npm start` and make sure they are running simulationsly so the app can run properly.

 ### `npm run build`